JieJayCao/JieJayCao.github.io/_pages/about.md

 Welcome.
 Jie Cao is pursuing an M.Sc. degree in the [School of Cyber Science and Engineering](https://cyber.seu.edu.cn/) at Southeast University, Nanjing, China, under the supervision of A.P.
 Yuwei Xu.
 His current research interests include encrypted traffic identification, lightweight end-to-end method design, and network measurement.

 # News
+- ***Oct.27 2023***: Our paper, DarkTrans: A Blockchain-Based Covert Communication Scheme With High Channel Capacity and Strong Concealment, has been accepted as research paper by *The 29th IEEE International Conference on Parallel and Distributed Systems (ICPADS 2023) (CCF-C)*
 - ***Oct.16 2023***: Jie Cao was honored **National Scholarship for Master's Degree Students from Ministry of Education of China (0.2%)**.
 - ***Oct.6 2023***: Jie Cao was honored "Tri-merit Student Pioneer Honor Award" (1%).
 - ***Sep.7 2023***: Our paper, "Cerberus: Efficient OSPS Traffic Identification through Multi-Task Learning" has been accepted by *The 22nd IEEE International Conference on Trust, Security and Privacy in Computing and Communications, TrustCom 2023 (CCF-C)*